JaiKotia/ChaiWithJai-Chatbot_That_Talks_Like_Me/README.md

 # Chai With Jai

 A chatbot that has been trained on my whatsapp chat data to learn to respond to text messages like I do.
+Project tutorial that I  followed: https://adeshpande3.github.io/adeshpande3.github.io/How-I-Used-Deep-Learning-to-Train-a-Chatbot-to-Talk-Like-Me

 ## Whatsapp Chat Data Processing
 Script that takes exported Whatsapp chat data and generates a dictionary of responses and replies.
 It outputs WordList and ConversationData files which will be used ahead.